Back to Oversight Precedents

 The members sued GSA in 2017.
 The issues in the litigation revolved around whether the requirements of the Seven Member Rule are judicially enforceable.
 On appeal, a three-judge panel D.C.
 Circuit upheld the standing of the members to sue in 2020; the full D.C.
 Circuit denied the government's petition for a rehearing en banc in 2022.

 In addition to document productions and hearing testimony, members of Congress rely on briefings from executive branch officials to obtain information needed to inform their legislative work.
 The Trump Administration refused to provide these briefings on multiple occasions, sometimes in retaliation for ongoing congressional oversight requests.
-For example, the State Department took the retaliatory action of cancelling staff-level briefings for the House Foreign Relations Committee on national security matters because of the Committee’s unrelated investigation into the firing of former State Department Inspector General Steve Linick.
+For example, the State Department took the retaliatory action of cancelling staff-level briefings for the House Foreign Affairs Committee on national security matters because of the Committee’s unrelated investigation into the firing of former State Department Inspector General Steve Linick.
 During peace talks between the Taliban, the Afghan government, and the U.S., the State Department repeatedly refused to make the U.S.’s top negotiator, Zalmay Khalilzad, available to brief members of the House Foreign Affairs Committee.
 After three separate requests, Ambassador Khalilzad appeared before the Committee only after it issued a subpoena for his testimony.
 As the 2020 election approached and concerns about election security grew more urgent, the Director of National Intelligence John Ratcliffe halted a long-standing practice of briefing senior members of Congress in person.

 Members of Congress have historically used visits to federal facilities to conduct fact-finding on the ground and bring attention to pressing issues, but during the Trump Administration, these visits were sometimes curtailed.
 In the fall of 2020, members of Congress sought to visit local postal facilities to investigate severe mail delays, but the U.S. Postal Service blocked their access.
 The Postal Service claimed that the Hatch Act bars tour requests from anyone on a ballot within 45 days, notwithstanding an opinion by the Office of Special Counsel, which enforces the Hatch Act, that members of Congress can visit federal facilities for an official purpose.
 During the Trump Administration’s implementation of a border policy that separated children from their parents, members of Congress were denied entry into immigrant detention facilities.
 Eventually, they were told that they could tour the facilities only on certain days and with two weeks’ prior notice, raising questions about whether their visit would provide accurate information about the conditions at the facilities.